yash-sharma1/docs-site/docs/api-reference/node-rpc.md

 Arguments which expect strings or byte arrays may be passed as quoted strings, like `"abc"` or as `0x`-prefixed strings, like `0x616263`.

-You can generate the transacion hex output by adding `--dry` flag in your command.
+If you plan to call `broadcast` functions with rest, you can generate the transacion hex output by adding `--dry` flag in your command.
 For example:

 ```
 bnbcli send --from XXX --to bnb1XXXXXXXXXXXXXXXX --amount 1:BNB --chain-id Binance-Chain-Tigris --node https://dataseed5.defibit.io:443 --json --memo "Test transfer" --dry --offline